2023 Freshman UT Orientation Schedules

 If you are not taking Calculus I, but your degree plan allows credit for M 305G (a pre-calculus course), you have the option to take the UT Math for Credit Exam (M305G).
 This test will not be offered during orientation for summer 2020 but will be offered prior to the fall semester through Student Testing Services.
 For more information and to register, visit the Student Testing Services website.
 Results from these exams are available within 24-48 hours, in time for students who may need to adjust their fall schedules based on their results to do so during the add/drop period.

-Placement tests in French and Spanish will not be offered during orientation for summer 2022.
+You may register to take one language placement test at orientation.
+French, German, and Spanish placement tests will be offered during Orientation.
+You can choose a language placement test to take when you register for Orientation.
 If you need to take other placement tests, you may register online through Student Testing Services at https://utdirect.utexas.edu/apps/ctl/regi/.
 Results from these exams are available within 24-48 hours, in time for students who may need to adjust their fall schedules based on their results to do so during the add/drop period.

 Students with credit-eligible Advanced Placement (AP), CLEP, SAT Subject Test, or International Baccalaureate (IB) test score may find they have already earned coursework credit at UT Austin by taking exams.
-To learn more about what tests you should plan to take and when you can take them, visit Student Testing Services or call (512) 232-2662.
+Credit by exam information, including a list of accepted exams and scores, testing

 Texas Success Initiative (TSI)